 Here are the questions I gathered for the team I’m currently working with:

 In my research to this article, I found a similar question and slightly changed it.
 It’s so simple and yet so important.
 Often times, good solutions seem so obvious to us in hindsight.
 It’s an intuitive feeling you have about your design and if it is the right experiment to go with.

 Furthermore, I think that it also forces you to take a second look and evaluate, if it is well crafted and whether it lives up to your own expectations.

 2. Does it solve the (right) problem?

 There is also a second question in there: are you sure that you are actually solving the right problem?
 Take a step back.
-Do not only focus on the solution.
+Do not only focus on your solution.
 Keep questioning the problem.

 3. Does it beat alternatives?

 Another important aspect is the path you took to arrive at your solution.
 Did you search for alternatives?
 How many?
-Under what circumstances are these better or worse?
+Under which circumstances are these better or worse?
 Without alternatives, the current solution is always the best, but also the worst.
 You should be confident that your approach is the right bet to take.